Overview (table of contents) Annex 1

 Vicia pannonica Crantz

-Hungarian vetch
+Hungarian Viking

 (H)

-Vicia sativa l.
+Vicia sativa "L."

 Vicia villosa Roth